Fortesa Orana: Biography

-In 2022, Orana was defeated during the first round of the Mediterranean Karate Championships in Oran, Algeria, and came fifth at the Karate1 Premier League in Rabat, Morocco, but qualified for the final at the "Paris Open" Karate tournament.
+In 2022, Orana was the flag bearer for the 2022 Mediterranean Games in Oran, Algeria.
+She was defeated during the first round of the competition.
+Orana also came fifth at the Karate1 Premier League in Rabat, Morocco, but qualified for the final at the "Paris Open" Karate tournament.

 In 2023, Orana won bronze at the Karate World Championships in Budapest, Hungary, alongside fellow Kosovan karatekas Vlera Qerimi and Hatixhe Zejnullahu.
 They were the first Kosovans to win medals at this event.
 For their win, the karatekas were honoured in Prishtina by Prime Minister of the Republic of Kosovo, Albin Kurti, and the Deputy Minister of Culture, Youth and Sports, Daulina Osmani.
 With Kosovan karatekas Vlera Qerimi and Elmedina Istogu, Orana also won gold at the European University Championship, also held in Hungary.

 In September 2023, Orana won two gold medals in the +68 kilograms and Open Master 2023 categories at the "Basel Open" Karate tournament in Switzerland.
 She was named the best athlete of 2023 by the Municipality of Gjilan.

 In 2024, Orana won silver at the Mediterranean Karate Championships in Olbia, Sardinia, Italy.
 At the 2024 European University Games, Orana represented for the University of Prishtina.
 She beat Sidra Buket Destegul of Turkey in the semi-final, before being beaten in the final match by Cypriot Theodosia Giamouki.

 In April 2025, Orana won bronze at the Karate1 Premier League in Cairo, Egypt.
 Orana has also won bronze at the Balkan Championships.